gordicaleksa/stable_diffusion_playground/README.md

 **Important note:** you have to locally patch the `pipeline_stable_diffusion.py` file from the `diffusers 0.2.4` lib using the code from the [main](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py) branch.
 The changes I rely (having `latents` as an argument) on still haven't propagated to the pip package.

+## How to use this code

+First a brief explanation of certain script arguments.

+`output_dir_name` is the name of the output directory.
+* Your images will be stored at `output/<output_dir_name>/imgs`.
+* Your latents will be stored at `output/<output_dir_name>/latents`
+* Your metadata will be stored inside of the `user_comments` exif tag if `save_metadata_to_img`==`True` otherwise it'll be saved to `output/<output_dir_name>/metadata`
+All of this relative to from where you're running the code.

+`prompt`, `guidance_scale`, `seed`, `num_inference_steps` are the main knobs you have at your disposal to control image generation.
+Check out the code comments for more info.

+The script has **3 modes of execution** - let me explain each of them below.

+### GENERATE_DIVERSE mode

+Set execution_mode=`ExecutionMode.GENERATE_DIVERSE`.

+It will generate `num_imgs` images (of `width`x`height` resolution) and store them (as well as other info as described above) into the output file structure.

+Use the main knobs as described above to control the content and quality of the image.

+Here are some images I generated using this mode:

+# TODO: add images

+### INTERPOLATE mode

+Set execution_mode=`INTERPOLATE`.

+There are 2 ways to run this mode:
+1. Run `GENERATE_DIVERSE` and pick the 2 images you like.
+Grab paths to their latents (you'll find them under `output/<output_dir_name>/latents`) and specify them inside of `src_latent_path` and `trg_latent_path`.
+After this the code will spherically interpolate `num_imgs` between them and by doing that generate a (mostly) smooth transition from source image into the target one.
+2. Don't specify the latents - they will be generated on the fly so you don't know how your source and target image look like.
+Everything else remains the same.

+As an example I'll take the 2 images from above and interpolate between them here is the resulting gif:

+# TODO: add images

+### REPRODUCE mode

+Set execution_mode=`REPRODUCE`.

+This one is more for debugging purposes.

+Specify `src_latent_path` and `metadata_path`.
+For `metadata_path` specify either the actual metadata `.json` file path or simply the image path if it contains the metadata (this depends on `save_metadata_to_img` flag).

+After this the script will reconstruct the original image - showcasing the reproducibility.

 ## Hardware requirements

-You need a GPU that has at least 8 GBs of VRAM to run this at `512x512` in `fp16` precision.
+You need a GPU that has at least `8 GBs` of VRAM to run this at `512x512` in `fp16` precision (set `fp16` argument to `True`).

-If you wish to run it in `fp32` precision you will need ~16 GBs of VRAM (unless you're willing to sacrifice resolution).
+If you wish to run it in `fp32` precision you will need `~16 GBs` of VRAM (unless you're willing to sacrifice resolution).

 ## Learning material